Hyperbolic Fine-Tuning for Large Language Models: Investigation

-These findings suggest that the spatial organization of token embeddings reflects the inherent hierarchical relationships in language, supporting the hypothesis that LLMs exhibit a tree-like structure in their token embeddings, with spatial positioning aligned with token frequency and specificity.
+{\textbf{Conclusion (1) } These findings suggest that the spatial organization of token embeddings reflects the inherent hierarchical relationships in language, supporting the hypothesis that token embedding in LLMs exhibits a tree-like structure, with spatial positioning aligned with token frequency and specificity.} It is worth noting, however, that a power-law distribution of token frequency alone does not guarantee the emergence of a hierarchical token embedding, as it also depends on the training objectives.
+Our analysis demonstrates that the hierarchy is strongly correlated with token frequencies, which can be understood through the lens of LLMs' tokenization and co-occurrence pattern learning during training~\cite{sennrich2016neural}.
+While the exact mechanisms underlying this relationship require further investigation in future work, the spatial distribution of token embeddings remains crucial as it provides the primary motivation for our methodological approach.